- Committee on Foreign Investment in the U.S.

 The International Trade Administration is committed to improving the competitiveness of U.S. companies in the international marketplace.
-The Office of Industry Analysis supports ITA’s work by examining the impacts that economic and regulatory factors will have on the competitiveness of U.S. businesses and business sectors.
+The Office of Trade Policy & Analysis supports ITA’s work by examining the impacts that economic and regulatory factors will have on the competitiveness of U.S. businesses and business sectors.

 Global Competitiveness Publications